A few years back, I didn’t know I’d end up doing what I do today.

 I had forgotten why I was trying to succeed online.

 I began my journey trying to satisfy my soul, but instead I fell into the trap of money.

 I thought that if I made enough money, I would be safe, and I could do what I wanted.

-But the Story Gets Better …
+The Story Gets Better …

-I have always been fascinated by the human mind and personal development.
+I’ve always been fascinated by the human mind and personal development.
 And I had thoughts about writing something on those topics … some day.

 I had learned that money didn’t bring happiness while playing poker, but I had to learn that lesson a second time.

 Deep down I wanted to focus on personal growth.
 I didn’t know exactly what topics I wanted to cover, but there was something there.

 I kept telling myself that if I made enough money, I could follow my passion.
 After a while I got disgusted with my own excuses.

 I was going to do what I loved, with or without fear.